Muráň

 Muráň (earlier Podmuráň, Untermuran, Murányalja) is a village and municipality in Revúca District in the Banská Bystrica Region of Slovakia.

 Geography

 The village is located around 9 km north of Revúca, in the Muráň river valley.
 The Muráň Plateau is located north and west of the village, with the governing body of the Muránska planina National Park seated in the village.

-There is a local railway track from Plešivec (Rožňava District) ending in Muráň.
+Transportation

+The village was connected to the railway network in the 1893.
+Nonetheless, the sole regular train connection to Plešivec was abolished in 2011.
+As of 2024, train connection to the village is only active during the summer season.